Back to overview

 The less familiar the preference, the more the purchase is driven by discovery, and the higher the level of involvement, the more important the store remains as a central point of contact (Source: Author's own illustration)

-What matters, then, is not whether a purchase is made digitally or in person, but whether it should be handled as efficiently as possible or experienced as a deliberate choice.
-The more the focus is on preference, repeat purchase potential, and functional benefits, the more appropriate it is to use an agent.
-The more discovery, inspiration, and emotion shape the purchase, the more important the human shopping experience in the store itself remains.
+The key factor, then, is whether a purchase should be completed as efficiently as possible or consciously experienced.
+The more the focus is on preference, repeat purchase potential, and functional utility, the more appropriate it is to use an agent.
+The more discovery, inspiration, and emotion shape the purchase, the more important the store remains as a space for experience.

 The key takeaway: Agentic Commerce automates efficiency—not emotion.